Entering the European market for curcuma longa (turmeric)

-An important trend is the growing pressure that retailers put on their suppliers (importer and food manufacturers).
-The higher requirements from the retail industry determine the supply chain dynamics from the top down the chain.
-Pressure is translated into lower prices but also added value aspects such as “sustainable,” “natural,” “organic”, or “fair trade” products.
+An important trend is the growing pressure that retailers put on their suppliers (importers and food manufacturers).
+The higher requirements from retailers determine the supply chain dynamics from the top down the chain.
+Pressure is translated into lower prices and added value aspects such as more sustainable primary production.
 Transparency in the supply chain is needed.
-To achieve this, many importers develop their own codes of conducts and build long-lasting relationships with preferred developing country suppliers.
+To achieve this, many importers develop their own codes of conduct and build long-lasting relationships with preferred developing country suppliers.

 Examples of specialised importers that are using Curcuma longa in different spice mixtures include Culinar (Sweden), Epos (the Netherlands; the only producer in Europe with a range of allergen-free blends), and Colin Ingredients.

 Brokers and agents are intermediaries who bring buyers and sellers together.
 They charge a commission for their services.
 European buyers can be trading companies, but they are mostly processors.
-Agents and brokers are interesting when you have a specialised product (such as high quality or sustainably certified) for which buyers are harder to find.
+Agents and brokers are interesting when you have a specialised product (such as high-quality or sustainably certified turmeric) for which buyers are harder to find.
 The role of the agent is slowly diminishing due to the increased transparency demanded by the market.

-- Download the members list (PDF file) of the European Spice Association (ESA).
-The first pages list the several national spices associations that are member of the ESA.
-From page 2 on there is a long list of so-called “full member companies”.
+- Download the member list (PDF file) of ESA.
+The first pages list the several national spices associations that are ESA members.
+From page 2 on there is a long list of 'full member companies'.
 Many of these companies are dedicated spices and herbs traders and packers.
-In the document these companies are grouped per European country.
+The document groups these companies per European country.

 - Search the list of exhibitors of the specialised trade fair Fi Europe.
 This fair is the leading event in Europe where all ingredients companies in Europe gather.
 It takes place every year.
 In the even years the FI is in Germany, in the uneven years in France.